 2017 was a very busy year.
 Thanks to a donor who provided us a high end scanner, we have made significant progress scanning school records and anticipate completing that project by mid-2018.
-We also began identifying which textbooks were used in "colored"

-and white schools, briefed many communities in Loudoun and have begun an analysis of the impact of segregated education on African-Americans.
+We also began identifying which textbooks were used in "colored" and white schools, briefed many communities in Loudoun and have begun an analysis of the impact of segregated education on African-Americans.
 In addition, we interviewed many people who either taught or studied in the "colored" schools and have made much progress identifying where the schools were, which is not always clear from the records.
 This includes doing an expedition in order to find the ruins of the old Bluemont Colored School.
 We had to use an army compass for that exercise.

 We need to buy more archival boxes for old records and books.
 In addition, we are examining all of the old schools, which requires a lot of gas.
-Records directly related to "colored" schools in Loudoun are in the archives of Swarthmore in Pennsylvania, as they relate to Quaker assistance, so we need funds to cover our travel at US government per diem rates.
-There are also records at Virginia State University.
+Records directly related to "colored" schools in Loudoun are in the archives of Swarthmore in Pennsylvania, the Library of Virginia and at Virginia State University.
+We plan to do each of those trips, operating under US government per diem rules.
 We also need to continue digital preservation of all of the records so that if a fire ever happened, this history will never be lost.
+Finally, our plan is invest in software called Past Perfect that will allow anyone remote access to all of our documents.